VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 The verifier has access to the whole set of evaluations, meaning it can ask the prover for it.

 If the verifier asks for all the evaluations, it can use `D` points in order to build a polynomial of order less than `D`(`<D`).
-It can then check that the other evaluations are consistent with the interpolated polynomials.
+It can then check that the other evaluations are consistent with the interpolated polynomial.
 In this case, we say that we have an infinite number of *queries*.
 It is perfectly complete and sound but it is definitely not succint.

-Let's try to decrease a bit the number of queries to see how the system behave.
+Let's try to decrease a bit the number of queries to see how the system behaves.
 We need in any case `D` evaluations in order to interpolate the polynomial, so at least `D` queries.
 Let us define `k` the additional number of queries we make: in total we make `D + k` queries.

 If we consider a data set with a proportion `p` of points that do not belong to the same polynomial, the probability the test passes with `D + k` queries is `(1 - p)^k`.